Ar-Dee08/websys-proj-main/drafts/readme.txt

 to do:
 // dashboard
 - show the count and total amount of the orders depends on the successful checkouts
-// products
-- add edit product for updates
-- add to cart feature
-- add cart page
-- in the cart page, checkbox for the selected products to checkout
-- checkout feature, it will show the total amount and a success message
-// admins
-- tables for admin log
-- can be able to edit or delete
-// customer
-- *is this necessary?*

 // frontend part
 - add styling (external, internal, inline css)